Yesterday (2019) Review: ‘All You Need is Love’

 In the film, Jack Malik (Himesh Patel) is a struggling musician, who is on the verge of giving up his dream of becoming big.
 On the night after yet another miserable gig, there is a worldwide power outage, during which he meets with an accident.
 After a chain of events, Jack finds out that he is the only one to remember the Beatles and their songs.
 Post the outage, the Beatles never existed for the world.
 The allied troops losing the war, Fleming failing to develop the first antibiotic, etc. are similar tropes which are close to the heart of SFF authors.
 The bug seems to have caught on to screenplay man Richard Curtis.

-The premise, however minimalistic and whimsical, is exciting.
+The premise in Yesterday (2019), however minimalistic and whimsical, is exciting.
 It provides the same rush as a grisly zombie flick.
 We know what’s to come, we know how it might possibly end, yet we want to see every remaining human turn into a walking cadaver.
 Folks with a fertile imagination might even claim that Yesterday (2019) takes place in a parallel universe where these talented bunch of kids never met, and that only Jack and a few others have been transported to their actual selves.

 In what seems to be a predictable sing the hits, strike the gold, and confess your guilt story, the film takes a turn midway into a more internal struggle.
 Can one emotionally get away by replicating the greatness that were the Beatles, in the most blatant way possible?
 Taking the face away, taking the personality away, taking the milieu away, can the songs still make such an impact?

 Also By Boyle: Sunshine (2007): Integrating Science And Religion